 In support of the report’s release, Janice McMahon and Rebecca Zoltoski of the Illinois College of Optometry presented at The Association for Research in Vision and Ophthalmology, Inc. (ARVO) Annual Meeting on subjective and objective performance of antireflective lenses during daily activities.
 The poster from this presentation can be seen here.

 Lens Division Meetings

-Discuss the latest news related to the Lens Division and receive tailored updates from industry leaders at the Division Meeting held in conjunction with International Vision Expo West and The Vision Council’s annual Executive Summit.
+Discuss the latest news related to the Lens Division and receive tailored updates from industry leaders at the Division Meeting held in conjunction with Vision Expo West and The Vision Council’s annual Executive Summit.
 Click here for the latest agenda and other resources from the Lens Division Meeting.